UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/midterm-study-guide.md

 You can bring an 8.5x11 piece of paper with any notes you want on BOTH sides of the paper.
-I WILL be providing you any operational semantics rules you may need to use.
+I WILL be providing you any operational semantics rules and algebraic laws you may need to use.

 To study for this midterm, practice solving problems.
 Make sure you understand how to solve all the problems from